MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-monitor-online-endpoints.md

 * **Application insights**: Curated environments include integration with Application Insights, and you can enable or disable this integration when you create an online deployment.
 Built-in metrics and logs are sent to Application Insights, and you can use the built-in features of Application Insights (such as Live metrics, Transaction search, Failures, and Performance) for further analysis.

-In this article you learn how to:
+In this article you see how to:

-> [!div class="checklist"]
-> * Choose the right method to view and track metrics and logs
+* Choose the right method to view and track metrics and logs.
-> * View metrics for your online endpoint
+* View metrics for your online endpoint.
-> * Create a dashboard for your metrics
+* Create a dashboard for your metrics.
-> * Create a metric alert
+* Create a metric alert.
-> * View logs for your online endpoint
+* View logs for your online endpoint.
-> * Use Application Insights to track metrics and logs
+* Use Application Insights to track metrics and logs.

 ## Prerequisites

-- An Azure Machine Learning online endpoint.
+- An Azure Machine Learning online endpoint
-- At least [Reader access](/azure/role-based-access-control/role-assignments-portal) on the endpoint.
+- At least [Reader access](/azure/role-based-access-control/role-assignments-portal) on the endpoint

-## Metrics
+## Use metrics

 In the Azure portal, you can view metrics pages for online endpoints or deployments.
 An easy way to access these metrics pages is through links that are available in the Azure Machine Learning studio user interface.
 You can find these links in the **Details** tab of an endpoint's page.
 These links lead to the metrics page in the Azure portal for the endpoint or deployment.
 Alternatively, you can also go to the Azure portal and search for the metrics page for the endpoint or deployment.